![]() |

 This program handles error, log, hibernation etc. files to provide values for humans and other programs.

-Additionally shared memory and a set of three semaphores is provided to share current values with other (C) programs as well as for receiving command and status information.
+Additionally shared memory and a set of three semaphores is provided to share real time values with other (C) programs as well as for receiving command and status information.
 This interface is also used to provide web interfaces in a flexible way.

 Library usage